-We hope you will support our conservation partners.
-You can purchase one of Dale’s sculptures with 100% of the net proceeds supporting wildlife programs.
-Or consider joining any or all of these organizations as a member.
+We hope you will learn more about the organizations we support.
+Consider joining any or all of them as a member.
 Or make a donation to their wildlife conservation programs.

-The NC Zoo, one of our conservation partners, practices a very extensive conservation program.
+The NC Zoo practices a very extensive conservation program.
 Plus they are the world’s largest walk-through zoo in the world.

 Focusing on a number of key animals, their conservation niche is preventing the extinction of wildlife.
 Right up our alley.

 We are currently working with them on their hellbender, elephant, and frog conservation programs.
 Dale’s “Hellbenders Rock” sculpture now graces the NC Zoo’s Streamside exhibit.
 The exhibit is totally renovated featuring native fish &, of course, hellbenders.